Do you know how to create SEO friendly internal links? Or why you should create them?

 - Internal links help define the hierarchy of your website content.
 The more internal links there are to a page or post, the more important those pages and posts are in the hierarchy.

-How to make your internal links work best for your users and your content marketing/SEO strategy:
+How to make your SEO friendly internal links work best for your users and your content marketing/SEO strategy:

 - Link deeply by making certain pages available only via links from other pages.
 This may seem counterintuitive: why make pages hard to find if we want to help our users?
 However, by leading users to secondary pages via primary pages, we “pull” users through the site, sending them on an intuitive journey that results in more page visits, longer visit times, and higher rankings.